rileyblackwell/WUPHF/README.md

 Create a sendgrid.env file and add your API Key for export.

+e.g. export SENDGRID_API_KEY= 'YOUR API KEY'

-## Create a WUPHF!
+# Create a WUPHF!

+In the main WUPHF directory type: source ./sendgrid.env

-Navigate to the src folder and type: python wuphf.py.
+Next navigate to the src folder and type: python wuphf.py.

-The terminal will then promept you to the enter the message that you wish to send.
+The terminal will then promept you to the enter the message that you wish to send and the phone number and email that you are sending it to.
+A phone call will also begin.

-Congradulations you just sent a WUPHF!
+Congratulations you just sent a WUPHF!